 25044 was noted southbound through Aviemore on June 27 with a single Mark III departmental coach.

-On September 17th the 12.44 Glasgow Queen Street - Dundee was worked by 25044, whilst on Septembeber 25th it was noted through Invergowrie on an unidentied working.
+On September 17th the 12.44 Glasgow Queen Street - Dundee was worked by 25044, whilst on September 25th it was noted through Invergowrie on an unidentified working.
+On September 27th 25044 was stabled at Haymarket.

 On February 13th 25044 & 25060 hauled the Manchester Piccadilly - Kensington Olympia SAGA Crufts Show charter out and back for a total of 370 passenger miles.